wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 After ignoring the whole “agent” hype for a while, I started to get that inevitable feeling of being left behind.

 That changed when I came across [this blog post](https://ghuntley.com/agent/) explaining the basic flow of an agent.
-It made me want to try it for myself and see what it actually takes to move from a plain LLM to an agent.
+It made me want to try it for myself and see what it actually makes an agent.

 This post is my walkthrough of that process: step by step, showing how to turn an LLM into an agent.
 The code here is mainly illustrative, meant to highlight the concepts rather than provide a fully working solution.